-During a recent debate in Rome, Jean-Claude Junker, President of the European Commission, signaled his frustration with democracy in Europe, where some national leaders have retained the terrible habit of listening to the people they have been elected to represent.
+During a recent debate in Rome, Jean-Claude Junker, President of the European Commission, signalled his frustration with democracy in Europe, where some national leaders have retained the terrible habit of listening to the people they have been elected to represent:

-Such sentiments are considered perfectly normal in the EU, where the democratic nation state is seen as an obstacle to the European Project of a United States of Europe – an obstacle which should be removed if possible.
+Such sentiments are considered perfectly normal in the EU, where the democratic nation state is seen as an obstacle to achieving a United States of Europe.

 The British are generally inclined to regard European federalism with suspicion.
 The Remain Campaign will therefore be relieved that Junker’s remarks have not received more coverage on these shores.